-- The Comprehensive Plan defines Compatibility in Section 4.400 as "A condition in which land uses or conditions can coexist in relative proximity to each other in a stable fashion over time such that no use or condition is unduly negatively impacted directly or indirectly by another use or condition." - The primary concern with this request is compatibility.
-The original proposal for an RH designation would have allowed up to 15 units per acre.
-This is a significant difference in density, given that existing residential development in the area has primarily been at a density of one unit per acre or less. - The applicant states that the rationale for the increase in density is based on the presumption that the retaining walls used for the Central Polk Parkway's proposed bridge over Thornhill Road will affect the ability of the property to be used for single-family residential development. - Staff acknowledges the applicant's statement that the proposed bridge over Thornhill Road will change the character of the area. - To address compatibility, staff and the applicant have agreed to an alternate recommendation where a smaller portion of the site (approximately 17 acres), would instead be designated as Residential Medium (RM).
+- The Comprehensive Plan defines Compatibility in Section 4.400 as "A condition in which land uses or conditions can coexist in relative proximity to each other in a stable fashion over time such that no use or condition is unduly negatively impacted directly or indirectly by another use or condition." - The applicant states that the rationale for the increase in density is based on the presumption that the retaining walls used for the Central Polk Parkway's proposed bridge over Thornhill Road will affect the ability to develop the property. - Staff acknowledges the applicant's statement that the proposed bridge over Thornhill Road will change the character of the area. - Although the area still retains a rural character, the Thornhill Road area is urbanizing, with smaller-lot residential development occurring further east of the site closer to Sprit Lake Road. - With the exception on a .69 acre tract on Fussell Lane, the smallest lot size for parcels in the surrounding area is .9 acre. - Properties next to the western portion of the site are larger in size, ranging from one acre to 10 acres.